DataBiosphere/toil/docs/running/cwl.rst

 Running CWL within Toil Scripts
 ------------------------------------

-A CWL workflow can be run indirectly in a native Toil script.
+A CWL workflow can be run from a Toil Python workflow.
 However, this is not the :ref:`standard <cwl>` way to run CWL workflows with Toil and doing so comes at the cost of job efficiency.
 For some use cases, such as running one process on multiple files, it may be useful.
-For example, if you want to run a CWL workflow with 3 YML files specifying different samples inputs, it could look something like:
+For example, if you want to run a CWL workflow with 3 different input files specifying different samples inputs, it could look something like:

 .. literalinclude:: ../../src/toil/test/docs/scripts/tutorial_cwlexample.py